 Which one would I choose?
 I’d get the Viofo A129 Pro Duo ($249), no question.

 The jump from 2K to 4K is a huge jump in quality and I think well worth the money over the A129 Plus ($70 more).
-It’s the one I’d pick hands down, especially considering its video quality rivals dashcams that cost $400-$500.
+It’s the one I’d pick hands down, especially considering its video quality rivals dashcams that cost $400-$500, not to mention you get buffered parking mode too.

 If you want some advanced features like cloud capabilities, spoken event notifications, higher resolution rear camera recording, or even fancier parking mode features, take a look at my best dashcam recommendations, specifically the Blackvue and Thinkware options.